Ichiro Kawachi, MD, PhD

 Degree Programs in Social and Behavioral Sciences

-The department offers a 42.5-credit SM program, a dual-degree master’s program for nurses, and a doctoral program leading to the SD degree.
+The department offers a 42.5-credit SM program, a dual-degree master’s program for nurses, and a doctoral program leading to the PhD degree.
 The department no longer offers the 80-credit SM program in social and behavioral sciences.
 Prospective students, however, should consider either applying for the DrPH or spending the next year gaining additional work experience in preparation for applying to the new MPH degree program for 2016 matriculation.

 All departmental degree requirements are in addition to the schoolwide degree requirements.